What is bariatric or weight loss surgery?

 If you can lose the necessary amount of weight (and keep it off) through diet and exercise - more power to you!
 Ninety-five percent of the people considering WLS have tried (sometimes numerous times) and failed.

 Why not take drugs to combat obesity?

 Drug treatment does produce limited success (usually weight loss of about 35 to 40 pounds).
-However, concerns about safety of long-term treatment have limited the drugs available and the length of time people can take them.
-This in turn, limits their effectiveness because, as with any chronic disease, such as diabetes or high blood pressure, the drug is only effective as long as it is taken.
+However, concerns about the safety of long-term treatment have limited the drugs available and the length of time people can take them.
+This, in turn, limits their effectiveness because, as with any chronic disease, such as diabetes or high blood pressure, the drug is only effective as long as it is taken.

-How this WLS promote weight loss?
+How does WLS promote weight loss?

 Operations for the treatment of obesity usually induce weight loss by limiting the amount of food consumed, altering the normal absorption of nutrients, and/or altering the way the body utilizes energy.
 A Gastric Sleeve Surgery or Gastric bypass does all three.
 They actually boost your metabolism for the first 18 months, which is one reason patients lose weight so quickly.